yuninxia/HPCToolkit/doc/src/users/spack.md

 ### Generic Targets

-Normally, spack builds for the specific architecture of the build machine (skylake, sapphirerapids, zen3, etc).
+Normally, spack builds for the specific architecture on which it is compiled (skylake, sapphirerapids, zen3, etc).
+Some care is required when installing HPCToolkit on a system with multiple kinds of x86_64 processors.
-If you're preparing an install that will be run on multiple machines with different hardware, then you should set `target` to a common architecture.
-For example:
+In some cases, processor heterogeneity is obvious.
+For instance, on NREL's Kestrel platform, some compute nodes employ Intel Sapphire Rapids processors and others employ AMD processors accelerated with NVIDIA GPUs.
+In other cases, processor heterogeneity is less obvious.
+On Argonne's Aurora supercomputer, login nodes use Intel Icelake processors while compute nodes use Intel Sapphire Rapids processors.

+You can cope with such cases by configuring HPCToolkit for a generic x86_64 processor as follows:

 ```
 spack install hpctoolkit target=x86_64